srinivasgupta024/Fleet-Analysis-BigData-Project/README.md

 🚀 **Safe Driving Programs** – Mandatory defensive driving training for all drivers.
 ⏳ **Speed Governors** – Implementing a 75 mph speed cap for safer driving.
 🚛 **Truck Optimization** – Volvo emerges as the top choice for fuel efficiency & safety.

----

-This refined README keeps it **engaging, professional, and structured**, making it easier to digest for readers while emphasizing key takeaways.
-Let me know if you'd like any tweaks! 🚀